andytengca/gpu-cluster-config/README.rst

 Configuring Networking
 ----------------------
+- The below instructions assume that the worker nodes have private addresses in the 192.168.0.0/16 subnet.
 - Activate ``ufw`` on the master host and deactivate it on the worker hosts.
 - Leave the OpenSSH port on the master host open.
 - Update ``/etc/default/ufw`` to contain the line ::